uPortal-Attic/uportal-app-framework/docs/make-a-widget.md

 #### When to use `action-items`

 * You want to display a list of quantity-based items, with quantities that are expected to change.
-For example, a manager who has to approve time off could see "5 leave requests need your approval".
+For example, a manager who has to approve time off could see "5 leave requests".

 #### Additional `action-items` entity file configuration